From old banking halls to a floating restaurant, these are the best party venues in Leeds.

 Veeno, 5 Wellington Place, Leeds, West Yorkshire, LS1 4AJ.

-How many people can say they’ve held a party in a Grade II-listed church?
+How many people can say they’ve held a party in a Grade II*-listed former church?
 At Left Bank you can.
-Formerly the St Margaret of Antioch church, it’s now a buzzing community space with an incredible vaulted hall.
-From choirs to painting workshops and wedding receptions, they do it all, with a dedicated events team on-hand to help.
+Formerly St Margaret of Antioch, it’s now a buzzing community space with an incredible vaulted hall.
+From yoga to creative workshops and weddings, they do it all, with a dedicated events team on-hand to help.

 Left Bank can hold anywhere between 50 and 300 guests depending on the size of your group.
 When you arrive, you’ll be met with classic decorations, fairy lights and linen-dressed tables, with a PA system and a bar that’s open until midnight.
 Feel free to bring your own props, caterers or musicians, and you’ll even get a free drink on arrival.
-It’s £250 to hire for the evening during the week and £300 at the weekend.
-Want it for the whole day?
-That’ll set you back £400 to £500, with a 20% deposit.
+They offer bespoke packages tailored to each event, so prices depend on what you want to organise, and they have an event manager on hand to personally guide you through the whole process.

 Left Bank, St Margaret of Antioch Church, Cardigan Road, Leeds, West Yorkshire, LS6 1LJ.